 // Advanced Wilderness Life Support ® in the UK.

-R2Ri is the only Wilderness Medical Society Partner headquartered in England and Wales and one of only two WMS Partners in the UK - the other being the Faculty of Pre Hospital Care, Royal College of Surgeons (Edinburgh).
+R2Ri is the only Wilderness Medical Society Affiliate headquartered in England and Wales and one of only two WMS Affiliates in the UK - the other being the Faculty of Pre Hospital Care, Royal College of Surgeons (Edinburgh).

 The Faculty of Pre - Hospital Care at the Royal College of Surgeons Edinburgh produced a Consensus Paper on Medical Provision for Wilderness Medicine.
 This was published on 1 December 2015 in the Extreme Physiology and Medicine Journal.